What Is UV Printing? A Beginner's Guide

 On the return pass, the ink cannot be cured without a second lamp.
 Having two UV lamps lets the printer cure ink on both forward and return passes, makes the printing process faster.

-UV Ink
+3. UV Ink and RIP Software

 This means UV printing can work on pretty much any surface with good adhesion.
 For surfaces with poor adhesion, applying a primer or adhesion promoter can significantly improve ink bonding.